MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Streaming-Data.md

 GROUP BY HoppingWindows(second, 10, 5)   // first argument is unit of time, second is the size of the window, the third is the hopping size (overlaps by 5 seconds)
 </pre>

-<p> Sliding window: Size are fixed, but I'm only getting new windows if new events are happening.
+<b> Sliding window: Size are fixed, but I'm only getting new windows if new events are happening. </b>
 <pre>
 SELECT COUNT()
 FROM Input